pgjaiganesh/imagemanager/README.md

     The image resize function uses [sharp][sharp] module which needs the `libvips` native extensions.
 The Lambda code along with dependencies must be build and packaged in Amazon Linux environment.

     We will use a Docker container to build the packages locally.
-The Makefile is configured to download [Amazon Linux][amazon-linux], install Node.js 6.10 and build the code.
+The Dockerfile is configured to download [Amazon Linux][amazon-linux], install Node.js 6.10.

     (If you do not want to use Dockers then follow [additional-notes] to see on how to setup environment and then follow the same sequence outlined below)